 2-6-4 tank built by Kawasaki in 1935.
 A large class constructed between 1932 and 1947, members were used throughout Japan on local duties.
 The Oigawa Railway operates two in working order and another 50 are static exhibits throughout Japan.

-1936 and 1945.
+of 1115 2-8-2s built between 1936 and 1945.
 The class was Japan's first

 standardized modern engine, as well as C57, and was used mainly for

 from 1936), Kisha (Seizo), Hitachi, Mitsubishi and Nippon Sharyo, as

 well as JNR (D51 200 from 1938) itself.
 They weigh 78.4 tonnes, had a

 West's operational fleet, as is D51 498 in the case of JR East, at

 Takasaki.
 178 others are exhibited at various places around Japan.

 Type C58, 2-6-2, 58.7 tonns, built between 1938 and 1947 by Kawasaki and Kisha.
 The class was developed as a standardized general purpose engine.
-Duties were both passenger and freight train hauling on local light lines, including work on the Yamanote Freight Line in Tokyo.
+Duties were both passenger and freight train hauling on local light lines, including work on the Yamanote Freight Line in Tōkyō.
 427 C58s were produced.